Physical Therapy and Rehabilitation

 Instrument Assisted Soft Tissue Mobilization

-At Bradford Family Chiropractic we use various forms of instrument-assisted soft tissue mobilization (IASTM) techniques including FAKTR@ techniques that enable our clinicians to effectively break down scar tissue and fascial restrictions.
+At Bradford Family Chiropractic we use various forms of instrument-assisted soft tissue mobilization (IASTM) techniques including GRASTON@ and FAKTR@ techniques that enable our clinicians to effectively break down scar tissue and fascial restrictions.
 These technique utilizes specially designed stainless steel instruments to specifically detect and effectively treat areas exhibiting soft tissue fibrosis or chronic inflammation.

 These treatments often include evaluation of function and treatment of the kinetic chain while utilizing various forms of rehabilitation at the same time.
 Also incorporated is treatment in the position of provocation and during motion.
 Therapies like FAKTR can be utilized to treat a multitude of soft tissue or structural conditions that are not easily treated with other modalities.